 The exam will consist in a written session where theory questions and exercises will be responded by students on paper.
 The written exam will account for 70% of the mark.
 Along with the course, project work activities will be carried out by students in groups.
 This will count for 30% of the mark.

 - Martin J. Fowler, Pramodkumar J. Sadalage.
 Nosql Distilled: A Brief Guide to the Emerging World of Polyglot Persistence.
 Addison-Wesley, 2009.
-Traditional foundational book on NoSQL practices, mainly from software engineering perspective
+Traditional foundational book on NoSQL practices, mainly from a software engineering perspective.

 - Ted Hills.
 NoSQL and SQL Data Modeling: Bringing Together Data, Semantics, and Software.
 Technics Pubns Llc, 2016.
-Good, recent overview on database diversity.
-Despite the title, it does not really focus on modeling and it does not provide a holistic view on the field.
+Good overview on database diversity.

 - Aaron Ploetz, Devram Kandhare, Sudarshan Kadambi, Xun (Brian) Wu.
 Seven NoSQL Databases in a Week.
 2018.
-Basic, introductory reading to the most popular NoSql solutions, with an empirical and simple vision, missing completely the big picture on design and decision making.
+Basic, introductory reading to the most popular NoSql solutions, with an empirical and simple perspective.

 - Andreas Meier e Michael Kaufmann.
 SQL- & Nosql-databases: Models, Languages, Consistency Options and Architectures for Big Data Management.
 Springer, mid-2019.
-Yet to be published book, showing how strategic it is to get a good positioning in the field with an appropriate book on NoSQL.
-It possibly take a perspective similar to ours.
+Book showing how strategic it is to get a good positioning in the field with an appropriate book on NoSQL.

 - Martin Kleppmann.
 Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems.
 O’Reilly, 2017.
 Best seller book on modern, large scale data processing system.
-It has a technology and system-centric perspective, that only superficially touch data models and their impact on system performance.
+It has a technology and system-centric perspective, with a simple coverage of data models and their impact on system performance.